Ph.D., Stanford University 2007

 Assistant Professor of Public Policy and Education, Dept. of Leadership, Policy & Organizations

-Currently, Professor Grissom is principal investigator (with Susanna Loeb) on an Institute of Education Sciences-funded, longitudinal study of school leaders in four large, urban districts.
-The study combines administrative, survey, interview and observational data to dig deep into what makes school leaders effective and what districts do to identify and develop high-quality school leadership.
-He is also co-editor (with Carolyn Herrington) of the 2012 Politics of Education Association Yearbook, which examines intergovernmental relations in education.
+Professor Grissom was principal investigator on a recently-completed, Institute of Education Sciences-funded, longitudinal study of school leaders in four large, urban districts.
+The study combined administrative, survey, interview and observational data to dig deep into what makes school leaders effective and what districts do to identify and develop high-quality school leadership.
+With other Vanderbilt colleagues, he is currently involved in research into principals’ use of data to make human capital decisions in their schools funded by the Bill and Melinda Gates Foundation.
+Professor Grissom holds an M.A. in Education Policy and a Ph.D. in Political Economics from Stanford University.